 Some artists and writers build a career over a long time and many works, while others are one-hit wonders—but what hits.
 Whether you have one story or a dozen to tell, know yourself and you will have a better idea of how your writing career will, with some luck, develop, how you react to criticism, and the probable arc of your career.\

-K. Scot Macdonald is the author of The Shakespeare Drug, Injustice Found and Mouse’s Dream.
+K. Scot Macdonald is the author of The Shakespeare Drug, Deadly Dance: The Chippendales Murders, Injustice Found, Fictional Deceptions, and Mouse’s Dream.